msalah1193/testProject/README.md

    func paymentSuccessPrimaryAction(result: VFMVA10PaymentResult, navigator: VFPaymentNavigator) {

     }

     // your override action for SecondaryAction(the second one) func paymentSuccessSecondaryAction(result: VFMVA10PaymentResult, navigator: VFPaymentNavigator) {
-        navigator.dismiss(animated: true, completion: nil)
+        // ...
     }

     // your override action for closeAction(only on the tray) func paymentSuccessCloseAction(result: VFMVA10PaymentResult, navigator: VFPaymentNavigator) {
+        // ...
     }
 ```
 > `VFMVA10PaymentResult` provides information about the payment that had been done .